Skip to content

 So, what should be written off as “vanity metrics”?

 These metrics are those that do not translate into meaningful value for your organization’s bottom line.
-For example, there are countless outfits in the wild west market of “social media marketers” that offer to get businesses “likes” to their Instagram, Facebook, or other social media profiles.
-What often seems to happen is that these likes or other page engagements are bought and come from bots or users in countries with little to no relevance for the businesses offering.
-The ultimate goal should be to get real engagement from relevant people that could become potential customers.
+For example, there are countless outfits in the “Wild West” market of “social media marketers” that offer to get businesses “likes” on their Instagram, Facebook, or other social media profiles.
+What often seems to happen is that these likes or other page engagements are bought and come from bots or users in countries with little to no relevance to the business offering.
+The ultimate goal should be to get real engagement from relevant people who could become potential customers.

 The Three R's